Polyethylene terephthalate: Shed microfibres

-Polyester recycling industry
+Polyester recycling

 While most thermoplastics can, in principle, be recycled, PET bottle recycling is more practical than many other plastic applications because of the high value of the resin and the almost exclusive use of PET for widely used water and carbonated soft drink bottling.
-The prime uses for recycled PET are polyester fiber, strapping, and non-food containers.
+PET bottles lend themselves well to recycling (see below).
+In many countries PET bottles are recycled to a substantial degree, for example about 75% in Switzerland.
+The term rPET is commonly used to describe the recycled material, though it is also referred to as R-PET or post-consumer PET (POSTC-PET).